Kotlin/workshop/README.md

 * [Dmitry Jemerov](https://github.com/yole)
 * [Roman Elizarov](https://gitub.com/elizarov)

-### Usage, license and Copyright
+### License and Copyright

-This workshop is Copyright (c) 2017 JetBrains
+This workshop is Copyright (c) 2017 JetBrains and licensed under Creative Commons

 ![JetBrains Logo](jetbrainslogo.png)

-You are welcome to use the material in this workshop provided you abide by the corresponding license agreement.

-We also love all contributions, so please feel free to contribute back suggestions, fixes, etc.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

+JetBrains and Kotlin are Registered Trademarks of their respective trademark holders.

+#### Contributions

+We welcome all contributions to this workshop.
+If you feel you'd like to contribute something, create a fork and make a pull request.
+Bug fixes, comments, suggestions, all welcome.

+#### Usage

+* You are welcome to use the material in this workshop provided you abide by the corresponding license agreement.
+* JetBrains does not endorse any workshop that you may offer when using this material.

+If you're interested in becoming an official JetBrains Training Partner, please [contact us](https://www.jetbrains.com/company/partners/become_a_partner.html)